-There are a number of factors that affect the price of Moutai, below we will highlight the main events in history that are primarily responsible for lending to the aura, mystique and romance created around the Moutai baijiu brand.
+There are a number of factors that effect the price of Maotai, in this article we will highlight the main events and the history that are primarily responsible for lending to the aura, mystique and romance created around the Maotai baijiu brand.

-Maotai or Moutai which it is also known, is more than just a spirit in China.
-Maotai is part publicly traded and part state-owned producer and is the world’s most valuable liquor brand by market valuation.
+Maotai is more than just a spirit in China.
+Maotai is a part publicly traded and part state-owned company, and is the world’s most valuable liquor brand by market valuation.

-In reality, Moutai’s flavour is not drastically different from any other sauce aroma baijiu brand.
-It’s not necessarily the tastebud-tantalising properties of Moutai that create such a stir.
-It’s more the perspective of quality and prestige.
-To gift a bottle of Moutai, whether as a token of esteem of an act of gentle conviction (some might say soft bribe!) is to show a demeanour of wealth and taste.
+In reality, Maotai’s flavour is not that drastically different from any other sauce aroma baijiu brand.
+It’s not necessarily the taste bud tantalizing properties of Maotai that create such a stir.
+It’s more the perspective of prestige.
+To gift a bottle of Maotai, whether as a token of esteem of an act of gentle conviction (some might say a soft bribe!) is to show a demeanour of wealth and taste.

 In many respects, this is a triumph of marketing and reputation management.
-There is an aura of wonder and mystery that sounds Moutai.
-In addition, there is the favouritism for this baijiu brand displayed by the powers that be.
-This is the spirit served at all state banquets, ensuring that it retains the official seal of approval of China’s ruling classes.
+There is an intentional marketing perception of aura, wonder and mystery surrounding the Maotai brand.
+In addition, there is the favouritism for this baijiu brand displayed by the Chinese Communist Party.
+Maotai is the spirit served at all state banquets, ensuring that it retains the official seal of approval of China’s ruling classes.